lupinia/awi/README.md

 Domains
 -------

-- **[seneca.lupinia.net](http://seneca.lupinia.net/)** *(v5.1)* - Production server.
+- **[seneca.lupinia.net](http://www.lupinia.net/)** *(v5.1)* - Production server.
 It runs the current stable version of this codebase at all times.
+All domains are primarily pointed at this server.
-- **www.lupinia.net** *(v3.2)* - Deprecated production server; currently runs a legacy PHP version, and is a separate physical server from the other two.
-For certain requests/URLs for features that are complete in 5.1, this server acts as a reverse proxy and passes requests to seneca.lupinia.net.
+- **[allegheny.lupinia.net](http://seneca.lupinia.net/)** *(v3.2)* - Deprecated former production server; currently runs a legacy PHP version, and is a separate physical server from the others.
+For certain requests/URLs for features that are complete in 5.1, seneca.lupinia.net acts as a reverse proxy and passes the request to allegheny.lupinia.net.

 Apps/Modules Included
 ---------------------